Misha999777/auth-oidc/README.md

 ## Main features:
 1. TypeScript support
-2. Authenticating inside an Electron app
-3. Authenticating inside a Capacitor app
+2. ESModule support
-4. Login using redirect to auth service
+3. Logs user in using redirect to the auth service
-5. Saving user info
+4. Works in browser, Electron and Capacitor
-6. Checking user role
+5. Checking user role
-7. Supplying access token for requests to the back-end
+6. Supplying access token for requests to the back-end
-8. Automatic refreshing of the access token with refresh token when it expires
+7. Automatic refreshing of the access token with refresh token when it expires
-9. Logging out user from the application and from the auth service
+8. Logging out user from the application and from the auth service

 ## How to use
 ### 1. Install library using npm